TeamBigO/cse5911-1/README.md

 7. Optional: If the files are not installed on PATH, copy the file path in which they are installed in to PATH

 # Usage
-In command line terminal:

-To run apportionment
+To run apportionment:
 ```
 python3 apportionment.py voting_excel.xlsm
 ```
-To run allocation
+To run allocation:
 ```
 python3 apportionment.py voting_excel.xlsm
 ```